 - A. "Beneficiary" Any individual or individuals, designated in the trust instrument as benefiting in some way from the trust. - B. "Established" A trust is established on the date the trust documents are dated and signed.
 A trust is not considered to be established on the date it is merely amended. - C. "Irrevocable" A trust that cannot, in any way, be revoked or terminated by its own terms.
 A trust may be irrevocable even though it may be modified under the terms of the trust.
 The trust may state, for example, that the trustor may at any time during his/her lifetime amend any of the terms of the trust agreement by a notarized written instrument signed by the trustor and delivered to the trustee.
 A revocable trust is considered to be irrevocable whenever the trustor dies or becomes incompetent and the trust documents have not provided that the power to revoke the trust be passed on to the trustee or another person.
 The terms of a revocable trust could make the trust irrevocable if a triggering event takes place, such as entry into long term care. - D. "Principal/Corpus" The principal of the trust refers to the: - original investments of income, property or property rights placed in the trust, - any subsequent additions of income, property or property rights into the trust, and - any income (such as interest and dividends) generated by the income, property or property rights placed in the trust for which there are no provisions in the trust documents for distribution. - E. "Property right" The right of an individual to receive income or property.
 Any type of right to specific property whether it is personal or real, tangible or intangible.
-An individual is said to have a property right when: - the individual has been designated or named to receive income or property such as in a will, trust, or insurance policy, or - when the individual has been awarded income or property such as in a settlement by the courts, or - when the individual contracts for them. - F. "Revocable" A trust which can be revoked or terminated by its own terms.
+An individual is said to have a property right when: - ✓ the individual has been designated or named to receive income or property such as in a will, trust, or insurance policy, or - when the individual has been awarded income or property such as in a settlement by the courts, or - ✓ when the individual contracts for them. - F. "Revocable" A trust which can be revoked or terminated by its own terms.
 The trust principal is available property to anyone who can revoke the trust and who can use the principal thereafter, whether or not he/she actually does.
+In determining available property held in trust Section 50402 (b) -(f) applies except that subsection (e) does not apply to annuities purchased on or after August 11, 1993.
 If a trust is revocable, the right to revoke is usually reserved with the trustor.
 The trust beneficiary will not generally have authority to revoke the trust; however if the trust itself gives the beneficiary access to the property without trustee intervention, then the property will be considered the trust beneficiary's property.
 Occasionally a trustee will have the legal authority to revoke a trust; however he/she might not have the legal right to use the property to meet his/her own needs.
 In such cases the property would be considered unavailable to the trustee.